[3 MIN READ]

-As for weight, obesity carries increased risks to you and the baby such as high blood pressure and diabetes.
-Keeping weight gain during pregnancy in the range that is specified by your provider is important.
+As for weight, obesity carries increased risks to you and the baby, such as high blood pressure and diabetes.
+Keeping weight gain during pregnancy in the range specified by your provider is important.
 If you know that you need to lose some weight, making every effort possible to achieve that goal before you are pregnant will set you up for a much healthier and comfortable pregnancy.

 What about alcohol and foods to avoid?

 As a general rule, you should avoid alcohol throughout pregnancy.
 That said, if you didn’t realize you are pregnant and had a few drinks, do not panic.
 Follow up with your doctor as soon as possible to address any concerns.

 One tip: if you are trying to conceive and are past the midpoint of your cycle (when you could have ovulated and become pregnant), be very careful about having alcohol or other medications that might harm a developing embryo.
 Your provider can help guide you on specific medications to ensure that you’re on the right track.

 Several months prior to conception, it is best to avoid mercury-rich fish such as tuna, sea bass, king mackerel, swordfish, shark and halibut.
 Mercury can harm the developing brain and nervous system of a fetus.

 In all cases, we strongly recommend that you avoid cigarettes.
 They can decrease fertility and lead to many complications during pregnancy.

 Remember: Planning a pregnancy is always better because it gives you a chance to get as healthy as possible and give your child the best start in life.